Ranthambore National Park.

 About Ranthambore National Park.

 Rajasthan, a state globally renowned for its vibrant cultural heritage, boasts a rich tapestry of history, customs, royalty, fairs, and festivals.
-This same richness and historical significance extend to another of its natural treasures: Ranthambore National Park.
-Ranthambore National Park, situated at the confluence of the Aravalli and Vindhya mountain ranges, offers a unique blend of natural beauty and historical significance.
+This same richness and historical significance extend to another of its natural treasures: Ranthambore Tiger Reserve.

-This remarkable park stands out prominently within the vast, arid landscape of eastern Rajasthan, located just 14 kilometers from Sawai Madhopur.
+This remarkable reserve stands out prominently within the vast, arid landscape of eastern Rajasthan, located just 14 kilometers from Sawai Madhopur.
 The topography of Ranthambore National Park is incredibly diverse, ranging from gently sloping hills to steep inclines, and from the flat-topped hills of the Vindhyas, such as Indala, Doodh-Bhat, and Chiroli, to the conical hillocks and sharp ridges characteristic of the Aravallis.
 The park also encompasses wide, flat valleys like Lahpur, Nalghati, Khachida, and Anantpur, as well as narrow, rocky gorges.
-Adding to the geological significance of Ranthambore National Park is the presence of the “Great Boundary Fault,” a major geological feature where the ancient Aravallis meet the Vindhyas.
-This unique geological setting, combined with the rich cultural heritage of the region, makes Ranthambore National Park a truly exceptional destination.
+Adding to the geological significance of the reserve is the presence of the “Great Boundary Fault,” a major geological feature where the ancient Aravallis meet the Vindhyas.
+This unique geological setting, combined with the rich cultural heritage of the region, makes Ranthambore Tiger Reserve a truly exceptional destination.

 Popular fauna at Ranthambore national park.